 - tranquillity;

-- dark night skies;
+- dark night skies3;

 - sense of place;

 - associations (personal, cultural, art and poetry);

 - colours;

 - views and visibility; and

+- contact with nature (birdsong, smells)

-Fig.3 Ecosystem Services in the South Downs National Park
+Figure 3: Ecosystem Services in the South Downs National Park

-If.
+1F.
 CONTEXT AND RELATIONSHIPS

 It is important to identify relationships the site has with its surroundings, based on historical context, functional and visual factors.
-The settlement pattern, massing and connectivity of the site and context should be identified (e.g. in a figure ground plan); and understood together with important desire lines.
+One element of this may be in the form of a local facilities plan (Figure 4).
+The settlement pattern, massing and connectivity of the site and context should be identified (e.g. in a figure ground plan); and understood together with important desire lines (Figure 5).